crypto7world/heritage-cli/README.md

 ### Create a new wallet using the service and a Ledger

+_**Note:** If you are on Linux, you need to install UDEV rules in order for your Ledger device to be found, go to the official Ledger repository: [https://github.com/LedgerHQ/udev-rules](https://github.com/LedgerHQ/udev-rules)_

 Create a new wallet named _default_ that will use the [btcherit.com][heritage-wallet-service] service as `online-wallet` and a Ledger as `key-provider` by simply running:

 ```shell